Redback-Operations/redback-orion/Player_Tracking/tennis_tracking/tennis-pose-detection/README.md

 ## 📐 Angle Calculation
 The following joint angles are calculated using 3-point geometry:
+- Shoulder-Elbow-Wrist
+- Hip-Knee-Ankle
-- Shoulder, Elbow, Wrist
+- Neck-Shoulder-Elbow
-- Hip, Knee, Foot
+- Neck-Hip-Knee
-- Torso and Limb Angles (Spine-Shoulder, Spine-Hip)
+- Torso Width (Shoulder to Shoulder) and Hip Width (Hip to Hip)

 This helps assess movement quality and form.
 Angles are annotated on the image automatically.